jamieroche1987/Camberley-Karting/README.md

 The booking form has 4 inputs:

 - A date picker
-- A RKarting package dropdown list
+- A Karting package dropdown list
 - A time dropdown list
 - An optional message box